 This is a functionality that doesn’t exist in Constant Contact, so there’s not even a comparison here.

-This makes the task of testing subject lines, email copies, images, and even moving a large list of subscribers in new lists is very time-consuming because it must be done manually.
+This makes the task of testing subject lines, email copies, images, and even moving an extensive list of subscribers in new listings is very time-consuming because it must be done manually.

 MailChimp offers full A/B testing functionality.
 This helps you split-test different elements of your campaigns super easy because you don’t need to do it manually as is the case with Constant Contact.